-- 1. Consensus-based understanding on the hurdles, needs and requirements to establish ASCs within a European healthcare setting with a regional/national expert committee driving the community involved and acting as reference opinion leaders; - Comprehensive framework and 'know how' for establishing ASC facilities with details on infrastructure, medical technology, protocols and healthcare resources required for establishing new facilities; - 3.
-Training schemes and programmes including care pathways and enhanced recovery protocols for all health care providers (HCPs) involved in ASCs in orthopaedics and cardiology, operating safe scalable models that achieve high quality results; - Creation of a clinical database and of economical evidence forming a basis towards European acceptance, standardisation and funding allowing establishment of ASC services as an integrated part of healthcare services provided; - 5.
-The availability of an interoperable IT technology solution required to integrate clinical data from multiple stages of the patient journey and the related digital health solutions for patient preparation, post-discharge management and home monitoring.
+- consensus-based understanding on the hurdles, needs and requirements to establish ASCs within a European healthcare setting with a regional/national expert committee driving the community involved and acting as reference opinion leaders; - 2. comprehensive framework and 'know how' for establishing ASC facilities with details on infrastructure, medical technology, protocols and healthcare resources required for establishing new facilities; - training schemes and programmes including care pathways and enhanced recovery protocols for all health care providers (HCPs) involved in ASCs in orthopaedics and cardiology, operating safe scalable models that achieve high quality results; - creation of a clinical database and generation of economical evidence forming a basis towards European acceptance, standardisation and funding allowing establishment of ASC services as an integrated part of healthcare services provided; - the availability of an interoperable IT technology solution required to integrate clinical data from multiple stages of the patient journey and the related digital health solutions for patient preparation, postdischarge management and home monitoring.